-Respite Retreat
+1. Respite Retreat

 - Christine Labrum

-- Sep 7
+- Sep 7, 2025

-- 7 min read
+- 8 min read

-Updated: 2 days ago
+Updated: 4 days ago

-There is an allure to the winter journey, but I did not foresee the challenges: the storms, the obstacles, the depletion.
-I long for a reprieve from the perseverance required.
-Finally, I come to the unremarkable weather-worn, wooden sign.
-It reads "Respite Retreat" and marks a path branching off the main trail and leading into the woods.
+Finally, I come to the unremarkable, weather-worn, wooden sign.
+It reads "Respite Retreat," marking a path branching off the main trail and leading into the woods.
 With low expectations, I follow it.

 I pause and look around.
-There is no one at the wooden counter, but I see a few folks in a small dining area off to the right, a café of sorts.
+There is no one at the wooden counter, but I see a few folks in a small dining area off to the right—a café of sorts.
 With my snowy glove, I tap the old-fashioned metal bell, set my pack down, and lean my walking stick against the counter.
 It has been a long journey—I still hope, but resilience feels tenuous and threadbare.

 A voice from the café calls, “Coming!
 Just a minute.”

 I am too worn out to be impatient, so I just rest against the counter and wait.
 My gaze finds the large stone fireplace by the edge of the café.
-A worn leather couch and a couple chairs are strategically positioned around it.
+A worn leather couch and a couple of chairs are strategically positioned around it.
 I take note that I will settle myself there after I check in.
 I just need to sit and get my bearings.
 The warmth of the inn seeps into my bones as the snow on my coat starts to melt, dripping on the carpet.

 A white-haired man, more timeless than old, strides toward the counter.
 There is a warmth about him, but also a posture of strength and authority.
 Strangely, he seems familiar to me.